 Fortunately, cross-compatibility is a lot better than it used to be, but there are still some things to bear in mind.

-- Samsung watches run the Tizen operating system.
+Samsung Samsung watches run the Tizen operating system.
 Just as Apple Watches are best with an iPhone, you're best off with a Samsung-branded phone here.
-However, you will find better compatibility with other Android brands, and some compatibility with iPhones.
-If you're considering buying a Samsung watch, it's worth researching how well it works with your particular (non-Samsung) phone so you're aware of potential limitations.
+However, you will find good compatibility with other Android brands, and some compatibility with iPhones.

 What is a hybrid smartwatch?